Dardanelle pontoon bridge: 1910s

+1920s

 Another team of mules and a wagon, driven by D. L. McQuire, were lost off the bridge on December 13, 1920.
 Frightened by a passing automobile, the mules backed the wagon off the upstream side of the bridge.
 The wagon and mules floated under the bridge.
-McQuire was moving moving household goods for a neighbor.
+McQuire was moving household goods for a neighbor.
 He stuck with his wagon until it was in the water and probably would have drowned if he had not been dragged out by workmen on the bridge.

 A twenty-six-inch snowfall on February 19, 1921, resulted in the breaking and partial sinking of the pontoon bridge as well as the partial collapse of the roof of one Dardanelle business building and the crushing of a number of hay sheds and other small structures.
 Thirty pontoon boats were sunk.

 The bridge was uncoupled and taken to the river banks on March 31, 1922, when high water, swift current, and driftwood threatened the bridge.

-Uncoupled and moored on the banks again during flooding in December 1923, the steam ferry that was normally placed in service when the bridge was out had recently been destroyed by fire.
+The bridge sections were uncoupled and moored on the banks again during flooding in December 1923.
+The steam ferry that was normally placed in service when the bridge was out had recently been destroyed by fire.
 The bridge was out again for two weeks the following May.

+Replacement

 Preliminary work for a new, permanent bridge began early in 1926 after construction bonds were approved by voters in Yell and Pope Counties in 1925.
 While it was being built, the pontoon bridge was damaged by flooding and rebuilt in the summer of 1927, in December 1927, and, again, in the spring of 1928.

-The new free $600,000 steel and concrete bridge at Dardanelle linking Yell and Pope, dedicated on January 17, 1929, replaced the toll pontoon bridge.
-It was 2,034 feet long, not including the approaches.
+The new free $600,000 steel and concrete bridge at Dardanelle, linking Yell and Pope Counties, was dedicated on January 17, 1929.
+It replaced the toll pontoon bridge.
+The new bridge was 2,034 feet long, not including the approaches.